YPangilinan/unit-4-game/README.md

 Please check it out [here](https://ypangilinan.github.io/unit-4-game/)

 ### Application Motivation
 This game was created as a spinoff of the following game demo.
-[Crystal Collector Game](https://www.youtube.com/watch?v=yNI0l2FMeCk&feature=youtu.be)
+[Trivia Game](https://www.youtube.com/watch?v=fBIj8YsA9dk&feature=youtu.be)